 Start your Maple program, using the command xmaple &.
+Click on the icon to open a new worksheet.
 Type restart; at the beginning to make it easier to execute your worksheet after you have made changes.
 (You can execute the worksheet after changes from Execute in the Edit menu.)

-Use Help (choose Maple Help) to find out about the function ithprime.
+Use Help (choose $Maple \ Help$) to find out about the function ithprime.
 Experiment to find out approximately how big a prime it can find.
 When it cannot find such a big prime (in a reasonable amount of time), you can use the STOP button in order to continue (it is a hand in a red background).
 To assign a value to a variable, you use the assignment operator :=; for example x:= ithprime(4);.
 Multiply two of the large primes it finds together, and try to factor the result, using the function ifactor.
 Notice how quickly the factors are found for these small numbers.
 (Large numbers are clearly necessary for security.)